An official website of the United States government

 The index for telephone hardware, calculators, and other consumer information items reflects price changes for a wide variety of telecommunications items.
 The sample breakdown for this category is approximately 50 percent cell phones and 50 percent other items within the category.
 Within cell phones, approximately 90 percent are smartphones, with the remainder composed of feature or basic phones.

 The relative importance of an item category is its percent of the CPI weight as of December of the most recent year.

 Telephone hardware, calculators, and other consumer information items

-In order to determine where to collect information on specific categories, including phone hardware, accessories and smart watches, a Telephone Point of Purchase Survey (TPOPS) is conducted by the U.S. Census Bureau.
-The TPOPS is used to collect data about where consumers purchase goods and services and how much they are spending.
-The data from the TPOPS are then used to select the retail establishments in which BLS monitors the prices of items in this category.
+In order to determine where to collect information on specific categories, including phone hardware, accessories and smart watches, a Consumer Expenditure Survey (CE) is conducted by the U.S. Census Bureau.
+The CE is used to collect data about where consumers purchase goods and services and how much they are spending.
+The data from the CE are then used to select the retail establishments in which BLS monitors the prices of items in this category.
 There are a variety of stores which sell telephone hardware, accessories, calculators and other items; wireless phone company outlets, big box retailers, online retailers, and even kiosks in shopping malls sell at least some of these items.

 For items in this category, the CPI returns every month to each sampled outlet or their website (or both) to obtain the current prices of the selected items, including any changes or promotional offerings.
 Any characteristics of the selected items that have changed are also identified and reviewed.
 When the price of an item changes, BLS tries to determine a reason for the change; however, if the characteristics remain unchanged, the CPI usually reflects the price change without any adjustments.